The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: The hidden layer: space partitioning

-Now, we have introduced our main theory that could estimate the training accuracy for a $d-L-1$ structure FCNN and two classes of $N$ random (uniformly distributed) data points by using Eq. (\ref{eq:14}) and (\ref{eq:11}).
-For example, a dataset has two-class 200 random data in $R^3$ (100 samples for each class) and it is used to train a $3-200-1$ FCNN.
+Now, we have introduced our main theory that could estimate the training accuracy for a $d-L-1$ structure FCNN and two classes of $N$ random (uniformly distributed) data points by using Eq.~(\ref{eq:14}) and (\ref{eq:11}).
+For example, let a dataset have 200 two-class random data samples in $R^3$ (100 samples for each class) and let it be used to train a $3-200-1$ FCNN.
 In this case,

-Substituting $b=33.33$ into Eq. (\ref{eq:11}) yields $E\left[\alpha\right]\approx0.995$, \textit{i.e.}, the expectation of training accuracy for this case is about 99.5\%.
+Substituting $b=33.33$ into Eq.~(\ref{eq:11}) yields $E\left[\alpha\right]\approx0.995$, \textit{i.e.}, the expectation of training accuracy for this case is about 99.5\%.